A well-organised and objective-focused assessment day can offer a whole host of benefits for graduate recruitment.

 Before

-Before the assessment day, we made sure to define our objectives, by asking ourselves questions like ‘why are we hiring?’, ‘what is our end goal?’, and ‘what skills will the ideal candidate have?’.
+For our assessment day prep, we made sure to define our objectives, by asking ourselves questions like ‘why are we hiring?’, ‘what is our end goal?’, and ‘what skills will the ideal candidate have?’.

 Without deciding upon what key competencies we wanted to assess we knew that the day itself would be unfocused, so pinning down our objectives was absolutely essential.